ORESoftware/r2g/README.md

 There are 3 main benefits:

-* Uses `npm pack` which will convert the project into published format which help avoid problems overly-aggressive .npmignore files
+* Uses `npm pack` which will convert the project into published format which help avoid problems with overly-aggressive `.npmignore` files
 * Tests your dependency in the actual format, which is as a dependency residing in node_modules of another project X.
-* Uses the --production flag, as in `npm install --production`, when it installs your package to X.
+* Uses the `--production` flag, as in `npm install --production`, when it installs your package to X.

 <p>